TIPPING IN ITALY

-Both servizio incluso and il coperto can be found written on the menu in any sit-down restaurants because any of these do not offer counter services.
-Il coperto simply means cover charge and 1,2 or 3 Euros are often charged for this to cover the bread and water served before the real meal.
+Both servizio incluso and il coperto writes on the menu in any sit-down restaurants.
+Because any of these do not offer counter services.
+Il coperto simply means cover charge and 1,2 or 3 Euros for this to cover the bread and water will serve before the real meal.
 Servizio incluso is the service charge, which is around 10% – 20%.
-The bill you will be given will contain your total due.
+Your total due will contain from your bill.
 You can as well drop a few more euros on the table for a waiter if you feel so flattered about the services you have received.

 In Italy, a waiter is not underpaid as the case is in other countries like the United States.
 So, tipping or not tipping a waiter would only add little difference to a waiter’s salary or wage.
 In addition to the living wage a waiter gets in Italy, he also gets other benefits like a paid vacation and health benefits from the government.

 Does it then mean that it is not allowed to tip in Italy?

 No is the answer.
 When you arrive at a place newly and not conversant with the acceptable behavior at the place, it will be best if you can study the locals and learn their behavior by following their lead.
 This is also applicable to tipping – following the lead of the locals as regard tipping.
 It is the customary behavior of the Italians to leave a coin, 2 or more on the table while leaving a restaurant, even when they have morning coffee at the bar – some will even tip before any service is received.
 If a person get the tips before he serves you, there is every likelihood that you will receive better and more polished service.